 Introduction

 Our military and other government components such as the Department of Defense develop technology to keep United States citizens safe by improving on existing methods that identify and stop combatants.
 One method used to identify a suspect is by recovery DNA.
-When and improvised explosive device (IED) is detonated bomb fragments are recovered and examined in order to attempt to determine the identity of the bomb maker.
+When an improvised explosive device (IED) is detonated bomb fragments are recovered and examined in order to attempt to determine the identity of the bomb maker.
 Iris, facial, and vascular recognition are other biometrics tools used to identify our adversaries.
 Linking forensic functions with biometric capabilities is a relatively new form of technology and is discussed in the literature presented.

 Techniques